jewel/clearskies/PROTOCOL.md

 be built from scratch.
 I guess we could add the unencrypted sha1 (with xor) to the encryption header and add the sha1 of the encrypted data to its footer so that the listing could be regenerated.

+Instead, why not have the untrusted source store the manifest and then store all the files by their SHA sum.
+That deduplicates without having to store the

 Deleted files